Addenri/Guitar-SFX/Equalizer/README.md

 # Equalizer
-A basic volume control effect plug-in with IGraphics GUI
+A frequncy control plug-in with IGraphics GUI